-The most crucial part of breastfeeding is the latch.
+The most crucial part of breastfeeding is making sure you have the perfect latch.
 Sounds wrong, doesn’t it?
 Well it’s not, I promise.
-If the latch is wrong it’s going to be a short lived and probably painful experience for you.
+If the latch is wrong it’s going to be a short-lived and probably painful experience for you.

-If only it was as easy as making sure baby’s mouth is closed over the leaky end of your breast!
-Unfortunately, achieving a proper latch is a bit more involved.
+If only latching was as easy as making sure baby’s mouth is closed over the leaky end of your breast!
+Unfortunately, getting that proper latch is a bit more involved.

-Latch diagrams are readily available online; but the problem is that the diagrams are almost always drawn from a completely different angle than how you’re viewing your little lovely.
+Now it’s easy to find latch diagrams online, but the problem is that the diagrams are almost always drawn from a completely different angle than how you’re viewing your baby.

-So how can we make sure we have the proper latch every time?
+So how can we make sure we have the perfect latch every time?
 I’ll tell you!

 Baby should be in a secure position which is also safe and comfortable for her.
 She should be relatively straight – at least, as straight as a newborn gets.
 Her spine should not be curved, and she shouldn’t be curled at all, except for the legs.

-As baby approaches the breast, you should be able to see most of her face.
+As your baby approaches the breast, you should be able to see most of her face.

 Let me be very clear here: you will not really snap the baby’s face to you.
 That’s just what I call it.
 While the name seems appropriate, it really isn’t a snap.